 Chronic low back pain is a glute problem more often than it’s a back problem.
 When the glutes are quiet — which they are in most people who sit all day — the low back muscles take over the stabilization the glutes were supposed to provide.
 Those muscles tighten, fatigue, and start to ache.
 People stretch their low back, foam roll their low back, ice their low back.
 The back keeps hurting.
 The glutes are the unaddressed cause.

-Tight biceps in someone who’s been resistance training is almost always a posterior deltoid problem.
+Tight biceps in someone who’s been resistance training is almost always a back-of-the-shoulder problem.
 The front of the arm overworks because the back of the shoulder isn’t doing its share of the stabilizing.
 Stretching the biceps doesn’t help; building the back of the shoulder does.
 I write more about that pattern specifically here →

 What to actually do about it

 The work is straightforward in principle and slow in practice.
 Build the back of your body on purpose.
 The high-value exercises are the same handful that trainers and physical therapists have been recommending forever — face pulls, band pull-aparts, glute bridges, single-leg work, deadlift variations done with good form, prone Y-raises.
 None of them are exotic.
 None of them require heavy weight.
 What they require is consistency — a few times a week, every week, for months and then for years.
+Page, Frank, and Lardner (2010) lay out the full Janda-approach progressions in detail; the key is consistency over load.

 That’s the catch.
 The posterior chain doesn’t respond to a six-week program.
 It responds to a permanent shift in how you train and how you move.
 The clients who stay out of pain for the long haul are the ones who treat their posterior chain work as a non-negotiable part of their routine, the same way they treat brushing their teeth.
 The ones who don’t are the ones who keep coming back with the same complaints in different forms — tight biceps one season, low back trouble the next, knee discomfort the season after.